jasonnance/deathsaurus/README.md

 ## Prerequisites

-Requires Docker, NVIDIA driver v440+ with a supported NVIDIA GPU, and the NVIDIA container runtime for Docker.
-Could probably run on a CPU without all the NVIDIA stuff, but you'd have to take all the GPU-specific stuff out of the Docker invocations in the Makefile (and it would be _really_ slow).
+Requires Docker.
+It's strongly recommended to have NVIDIA driver v440+ with a supported NVIDIA GPU and the NVIDIA container runtime for Docker.
 You'll also need an [NVIDIA GPU Cloud](https://www.nvidia.com/en-us/gpu-cloud/) account to pull the base Docker image.
+The Makefile (hackily) attempts to use a GPU if one is available.

 ## Usage